keygen-sh/keygen-relay/SPEC.md

 files for the same license and load them into Relay.

 There should be `licenses` and `nodes` tables.
-For claiming, I'd like to use `WHERE node_id = null FOR UPDATE SKIP LOCKED` to atomically move a license from "unclaimed" to "claimed."
+For claiming, I'd like to use `SELECT * FROM licenses WHERE node_id IS NULL FOR UPDATE SKIP LOCKED LIMIT 1` to atomically move a license from "unclaimed" to "claimed."
 Though I haven't fully fleshed out this behavior, so open to other approaches.

 What I'm thinking in terms of schema: